canonical/jhack/README.md

 ## clear

 `jhack imatrix clear` is the opposite of fill: it will attempt to remove all relations in the matrix.

+# Scenario
+Jhack offers some scripts to work with [Scenario](https://github.com/canonical/ops-scenario).

+## snapshot
+Snapshot's purpose is to gather the `State` data structure from a real, live charm running in some cloud your local juju client has access to.
+This is handy in case:

+- you want to write a test about the state the charm you're developing is currently in
+- your charm is bork or in some inconsistent state, and you want to write a test to check the charm will handle it correctly the next time around (aka regression testing)
+- you are new to Scenario and want to quickly get started with a real-life example.

+Suppose you have a Juju model with a `prometheus-k8s` unit deployed as `prometheus-k8s/0`.
+If you type `scenario snapshot prometheus-k8s/0`, you will get a printout of the State object.
+Pipe that out into some file, import all you need from `scenario`, and you have a working `State` that you can `Context.run` events with.

+You can also pass a `--format` flag to obtain instead:

+- a jsonified `State` data structure, for portability
+- a full-fledged pytest test case (with imports and all), where you only have to fill in the charm type and the event that you wish to trigger.

+## Future work
+- [ ] `scenario state-apply` to force-feed a unit a previously snapshotted State data structure.
+- [ ] forward-port all `jhack replay` functionality to a scenario.State backend.
+  - [ ] `scenario recorder install` install on a unit a script to automatically snapshot the state before/after each event the unit receives.
+  - [ ] `scenario recorder download-db`
+  - [ ] `scenario recorder replay`
+  - [ ] integrate with Theatre to see the graph expand in real time